flutter/website/src/development/tools/devtools/performance.md

 These options are enabled by default.

-To see the effects on your app's performance, reproduce the activity in your app, select the new frames in the frames chart, to inspect the timeline events with the layers disabled.
+To see the effects on your app's performance, reproduce the activity in your app.
+Then select the new frames in the frames chart to inspect the timeline events with the layers disabled.
 If Raster time has significantly decreased,